jMeter - Monitor Test Plan

 Now that we have defined our users, it is time to define the tasks that they will be performing.
-We will add HTTP Request element.
-Click your right mouse button to get the Add menu, and then select Add > Sampler > HTTP Request.
-Then, select the HTTP Request element in the tree and edit the following properties as in the image below:
+We add HTTP Request element.

-The following details are entered in the this element:
+- The following details are entered in this element −

-To request the status of the server periodically, add an element Constant Timer which will allow a time interval between each request.
-Add a timer to this thread group Add > Timer > Constant Timer.
+To request the status of the server periodically, add a Constant Timer which will allow a time interval between each request.
+Add a timer to this thread group by selecting Add > Timer > Constant Timer.